v0iden/omnibang/README.md

 ! yt wintergatan
 ```

 A full list of websites and their abbreviation can be found [here](banglist.md).
-Please note that this file is really long (about 13k websites), so it might take a while to load.
+Please note that this file is really long (about 13k websites).
+Search using Ctrl + F.

 ## Installation (Works for both Chrome & Edge)
 I'm planning on publishing the extension to the chrome web store.
 As of now, though, you'll have to install the extension manually.